LisaEliassen/DAT250_Project/README.md

 # DAT250_Project

-To find the code for Assignment B, navigate to the Assignments/AssignmentB folder.
+To find the code for Assignment C, navigate to the Assignments/AssignmentB-C folder.